 - A number in the upper right corner with volatility statistics.

-The graph represents the marginal contribution to portfolio total risk (MCTR).
+The visualization represents the marginal contribution to portfolio total risk (MCTR).
 The x-axis holds different bars, each representing a source of risk in the portfolio.
 Bars can represent underlying positions, sectors, market capitalization, country of risk, liquidity or user-defined baskets, depending on the desired aggregation level.

 The size of the bars (y-axis) is proportional to their marginal contribution to portfolio risk: red bars stack up and represent correlated sources of risk, whereas blue bars stack down and represent uncorrelated risks.
 The absolute value of bars are sorted left to right.

-Move the mouse over the visualization area and a popup menu will automatically display the following information:
+Mouse tip-over: Move the mouse over the visualization area and a popup menu will automatically display the following information:

 - MCTR: this is the marginal contribution to annualized portfolio risk (volatility) from the position.